-Our analysis showed that extreme heat events are also expected to be more frequent, with temperatures over 100°F becoming 2 to 5 times more common by mid-century (Table 2).
+Our analysis showed that, on average, extreme heat events are expected to be more frequent by the end of the century.
+Temperatures over 100° F are expected to become 2 to 5 times more frequent.
 Of note is the fact that recent extreme temperature records (2008 and 2011) are not predicted to occur by the models until later this century, indicating that actual extremes may be higher than the models predict (Fig. 4).

-In addition to the frequency of extreme heat, average summer high temperatures are expected to continue to increase across the region through the end of the century, if emissions are not reduced (Fig. 5).
+In addition to the frequency of extreme heat, average summer high temperatures are expected to continue to increase in Central Texas through the end of the century, if emissions are not reduced (Fig. 5).

-Figure 3 Observed and projected number of days per year with minimum temperatures below 32°F (top) and above 80°F (bottom) at the Camp Mabry weather station in Austin, TX.
-Projections based on three different GCMs (CNR, INM, MIR) and the higher emissions RCP 8.5 scenario.
+Figure 3 Observed and projected number of days per year with minimum temperatures below 32° F (top) and above 80° F (bottom) at the Camp Mabry weather station in Austin, TX.
+Projections based on three different GCMs (CNR, INM, MIR) and continued higher emissions (RCP 8.5).

-Figure 4 Observed and projected number of days per year with maximum temperatures above 95°F (top), 100°F (middle) and 110°F (bottom) at the Camp Mabry weather station in Austin, TX.
-Projections based on three different GCMs (CNR, INM, MIR) and the higher emissions RCP 8.5 scenario.
+Figure 4 Observed and projected number of days per year with maximum temperatures above 95° F (top), 100° F (middle) and 110° F (bottom) at the Camp Mabry weather station in Austin, TX.
+Projections based on three different GCMs (CNR, INM, MIR) and continued higher emissions (RCP 8.5).

-Figure 5 Average summer maximum temperature in Central Texas, for the historical period (1961-1990) and three future time periods (2010-29, 2040-69, and 2070-99), based on three different GCMs (CNR, INM and MIR) and the higher emissions RCP 8.5 scenario.
-Additional seasons and variables are shown in Appendix 1.
+Figure 5 Maximum summer temperature in Central Texas, averaged over 30-year periods, for the historical period (1961-1990) and three future time periods (2010-39, 2040-69, and 2070-99), based on three different GCMs (CNR, INM and MIR) and continued higher emissions (RCP 8.5).
+Additional seasons and variables are shown in Appendix A.